jakubvalenta/video-pi/README.md

 ### Video playback is not smooth

-1. Make sure your **power supply** is strong enough and the USB cable is high quality.
-If either are bad, you will see a gray low power notification or a yellow lightning icon in the upper right corner of the screen.
+1. Make sure your **power supply** is strong enough.
+Turn of the wifi, disconnect mouse and keybaord.
+If the power is low, you will see a gray notification or a yellow lightning icon in the upper right corner of the screen.
 2. Try different **encoding** options when rendering the video.
 Videos transcoded in VLC with the setting _Video for MPEG4 1080p TV/device_ are tested to play well.